peterliapin/onlinesales.core/README.md

     * Any plugin-level configurations should be added to a file named `pluginsettings.json` within the plugin project, which is getting merged with `appsettings.json`.

+    * Plugin loading is enabled by adding the plugin directory name to 'Plugins' section of 'appsettings.json' file

     * `PluginManager` class of the core project is responsible for loading all supported plugins and merging configurations into `appsettings.json`

     * `Program` class of the core project initiates the `PluginManager` at the application startup.